Hierarchy of developments

 Major developments

-Major developments are larger scale proposals that are likely to have a significant impact.
-Examples include:
+Major developments are larger scale proposals, examples include:

 - Housing developments of 50 or more homes, or more than 2 hectares in area